Tiller (horse): 1978: four-year-old season

 As a four-year-old, Tiller emerged as a top-class turf performer.
 He began the year with four starts in Florida where he won one minor race and finished third to Noble Dancer and That's A Nice in the Hialeah Turf Cup.
 At Aqueduct in May he won an allowance race and then recorded his first major success as he defeated Noble Dancer in a division of the Fort Marcy Handicap.
 Tiiler won his next four races, all at Belmont, and being partnered on each occasion by the Canadian jockey Jeff Fell.
 In June he won the Grade III Edgemere Handicap and then beat Proud Arion in the Grade II Bowling Green Handicap with Bowl Game in third place.
 In the latter race he established a track record of 2:12.4 for eleven furlongs on turf.
 He took the Tidal Handicap in July, beating Proud Arion by five and three quarter lengths, to confirm his "domination of turf racing in the East".
 After a two-month break he returned to win an allowance in September.
 Tiller was beaten in his last four races of 1978, but was in the money against top-class opposition on each occasion.
 He finished third in the Manhattan Handicap and then finished second to the mare Waya in the Man o' War Stakes, with the three-year-old Mac Diarmida in third.
-He again finished second to Waya in the Turf Classic, with Trillion taking third place.
+He again finished second by a nose to Waya in the Turf Classic, with Trillion neck back in third place.
 He ended his season in the Washington D C International at Laurel Park Racecourse in November.
 Ridden by Fell he finished very strongly but failed by a head to catch Mac Diarmida.